 Court Records are public records and available to anyone.
 Court Records include a case file containing a court docket and all of the documents and filings filed in your court case.
 You can access your court records on their website, or at the Hendricks County Clerk of Court where the case was filed.

 Each and every state maintains records of a person’s criminal history.
 These state databases are all linked so you can track criminal backgrounds from any other state.
-You can go to courthouse and inquire, or check the website.
+You can go to courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a totally different state, you might have to pay a fee for a more complete search.

 When you look up someone’s criminal record you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for crimes, which include: